Kodutzu/BucherShot_Proj_ds/README.md

 # Buchershot Mini-Version!
-Me and my friend built this game as a school project.
+My friend and I built this game as a school project.
 It’s a two-player game with strategic decision-making!

 ## About the Game
-This is my best programming project to date, completed in just 2 days!
-You can download and play the game.
-There’s also a Settings.json file for easy customization.
+This is my best programming project to date, completed in 2 days! \n There’s also a Settings.json file for easy customization.

 ## Features
 Two-player mode (Player vs. Bot).